myvaporwallet/ethereum-lists/README.md

 - `symbol`: Short ticker style symbol of token.
 - `name`: Token name.
-- `address`: Ethereum (or other chain) address of ERC-20 token.
+- `address`: Vapory (or other chain) address of ERC-20 token.
 - `decimal`: The decimals of the token.
 - `logo`: An optional logo of your token.
 Must be a **square** (recommended: 128x128) PNG w/ transparent background.
 Please compress using https://tinypng.com/
 - `support`: A support email, support URL, or other way people can get assistance regarding the token.
 - `social`: Where details about the token is

 Please make sure that you name the files by its address.
-You can see examples [here](https://github.com/MyEtherWallet/ethereum-lists/tree/master/src/tokens): https://github.com/MyEtherWallet/ethereum-lists/tree/master/src/tokens
+You can see examples [here](https://github.com/MyVaporWallet/vapory-lists/tree/master/src/tokens): https://github.com/MyVaporWallet/vapory-lists/tree/master/src/tokens

 #### Development

-on terminal, run: `git clone git@github.com:MyEtherWallet/ethereum-lists.git; cd ethereum-lists`
+on terminal, run: `git clone git@github.com:MyVaporWallet/vapory-lists.git; cd vapory-lists`
 and then run: `npm run compile; npm run test:checkToken; npm run test:checkContract; npm run lint` to compile

 #### A last note